oroinc/documentation/book/frontend_architecture.rst

 (an architecture for JavaScript Web applications based on the `Backbone.js`_ library).

-Backbone provides little structure above simple routing, individual models, views and their binding.
+The Backbone provides little structure above simple routing, individual models, views and their binding.
 Chaplin addresses these limitations by providing a light-weight but flexible structure which leverages well-proven design patterns and best practises.

-However, as we distribute functionality of some pages over multiple bundles (several bundles can extend a page with own functionality), we had to extend a bit `Chaplin`_'s approach for our needs.
+However, as we distribute functionality of some pages over multiple bundles (several bundles can extend a page with own functionalities), we had to extend `Chaplin`_ approach for our needs.

 Technology Stack
 ----------------